umbraco/rfcs/cms/0016-TinyMCE-RTE-Improvements.md

 **Loading and Rendering**<br/>
 Trix is a more leightweight library and is able to load very quickly, however when considering the functionality and additions that the TinyMCE editor can currently do.
 It is an unfair comparisson.

-We are aware that Tiny takes longer to do its initial load into the backoffice for the first request due to the size of the library, but subsequent requests regardless if Tiny uses an IFrame or not it is fractionaly slower than rendering the editor and its contents than Trix.
+We are aware that TinyMCE takes longer to do its initial load into the backoffice for the first request due to the size of the library, but subsequent requests regardless if TinyMCE uses an IFrame or not it is fractionaly slower than rendering the editor and its contents than Trix.
 As mentioned above we aim to reduce the initial file size to help with the first render of a TinyMCE editor.

-One thing from our testing we noticed that the current implementation of Tiny when testing with a slow/throttled network connection will load several times.
-This is due to an implemntation flaw where we currently check that the Tiny library is loaded.
-Due to the way Tiny has been developed checking the presence of the main library is loaded is not the best way to know if an editor is ready.
-We plan to fix this as part of our improvements as Tiny gives us a callback function to notify us when it has fully loaded and initilased the editor to help the jarring experience of several loading phases.
+One thing from our testing we noticed that the current implementation of TinyMCE when testing with a slow/throttled network connection will load several times.
+This is due to an implemntation flaw where we currently check that the TinyMCE library is loaded.
+Due to the way TinyMCE has been developed checking the presence of the main library is loaded is not the best way to know if an editor is ready.
+We plan to fix this as part of our improvements as TinyMCE gives us a callback function to notify us when it has fully loaded and initilased the editor to help the jarring experience of several loading phases.

 ## Out of Scope